okffi/maas-server/README.md

 API clients specifically submit user's travel plans, traces, routes and may request and visualize reports.

-All communication is done in JSON, encoded as UTF-8.
+Default format is JSON encoded as UTF-8.

 Input data should be submitted with `Content-type: application/json` header, in which case request body must contain a JSON object.